lucidarch/docs/content/validation/_index.md

 or if you simply choose not to use Requests.

-Our validation jobs would contain [validation logic](https://laravel.com/docs/8.x/validation#quick-writing-the-validation-logic) so it can be called whenever validation is required, increasing the degree of code reuse in our application.
+Our validation jobs would contain [validation logic](https://laravel.com/docs/8.x/validation#quick-writing-the-validation-logic) so it can be called whenever validation is required.

 Start by creating a job: